build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

 Alternatively, you can use Fargate, which allows you to specify the CPU and memory requirements for each container, and which then launches the required compute to run the container for you.
 The main difference between Fargate and EC2 hosts is that you do not need to set up, manage, or maintain the operating system on the host when using Fargate, nor do you need to do capacity planning as it will launch exactly the amount of capacity you need.

 ## Create Infrastructure
-In this module, you will create an AWS CDK application that will create all the necessary infrastructure to set up an Amazon ECS cluster, and deploy a sample container to it.
+In this section, you will create an AWS CDK application that will create all the necessary infrastructure to set up an Amazon ECS cluster, and deploy a sample container to it.

 ### Create the CDK App